Equidistribution in Families of Abelian Varieties and Uniformity

 If the base variety $S$ in (REC) is a single point, the conjecture specializes to the classical equidistribution conjecture, which is a result of Szpiro, Ullmo, and Zhang \cite{Szpiro1997} if the place $\nu$ is archimedean.
 In addition, Yuan's bigness theorem \cite{Yuan2008} implies (REC) in the case of non-archimedean places $\nu \in \Sigma_f(K)$.
 The non-degeneracy condition is always satisfied in the classical case, but some condition is definitely needed in the general case.
 Indeed, if $X$ is the total space of a trivial family $A = A_0 \times \IP^1_\IQ$ whose fiber is an abelian variety $A_0$ over $\IQ$, then one can easily pick an infinite sequence of torsion points in the fiber over each $q \in \IP^1(\IQ)$.
 For each of these sequences, the Galois orbits of their elements are all contained in the same fiber.
 Combining them, one can obtain generic sequences of closed points in $A$ whose averaged Galois orbits cannot converge weakly to any fixed measure.
 Indeed, one has complete control over the associated pushforward measures on $\IP^1(\IQ)$.

-The author cannot rule out that (REC) is empty if $\hhat_\iota(X)>0$, as there may be no non-degenerate subvariety $X \subset A$ enjoying an $X$-generic sequence $(x_i)$ with $\hhat_\iota(x_i) \rightarrow \hhat_\iota(X)>0$.
+The author cannot rule out that (REC) is empty if $\hhat(X)>0$, as there may be no non-degenerate subvariety $X \subset A$ enjoying an $X$-generic sequence $(x_i)$ with $\hhat(x_i) \rightarrow \hhat(X)>0$.
 However, there are plenty of non-degenerate subvarieties $X \subseteq A$ containing a Zariski-dense set of torsion points, namely all non-degenerate subvarieties $X$ with $\dim(X)=\dim(A)-\dim(S)$.
 A well-studied example are the sections of families of elliptic curves \cite{Corvaja2022}.
-In stark contrast to the case $\dim(S)=0$, these do not all necessary come from subgroup schemes of $A$, all of which can be easily seen to have zero height.
-By the following theorem, such subvarieties satisfy $\hhat_\iota(X)=0$ and hence provide non-trivial examples of (REC).
+In stark contrast to the case $\dim(S)=0$, these do not all necessarily come from subgroup schemes of $A$, all of which can be formally seen to have zero height.
+By the following theorem, the said non-degenerate subvarieties also satisfy $\hhat(X)=0$ and hence provide non-trivial examples of (REC).
 To simplify our exposition, we avoid the more technical case of non-archimedean places $\nu \in \Sigma_f(K)$.
 In the following, the symbol $\nu$ hence always denotes an archimedean place. \begin{theorem} Let $X \subseteq A$ be a geometrically irreducible subvariety with $\pi(X)=S$ that is non-degenerate and contains an $X$-generic subsequence $(x_i)$ of points with $\hhat(x_i) \rightarrow 0$.
 Then, we have